 Sarang Shidore and I in May 2016 recently presented our findings of our research on sectoral climate mitigation in India.
 We are going to be using this blog more to talk about our work in this space.
 We are joined by LBJ School PhD student Xue Gao who will be working with us as we extend our research to China.

 We have a paper under review upon which this presentation is based.
 Sarang and I have carried out about 30 interviews with Indian stakeholders on the topic.
-More to come.
+More to come soon.

 Improving fuel economy of road vehicles is an important objective for countries around the world.
 Even major oil exporters would benefit economically from consuming less of the oil they produce.
 For those countries that rely on oil imports to meet their transport fuel demand, energy security is an important priority.
 If action to mitigate climate change is not politically popular, as in the United States, policies aimed at improving fuel economy appeal to broad constituencies and can be used to achieve both objectives of mitigating greenhouse gas emissions and reducing the need for oil imports.